 A machine that looks well may not work up-to-the-mark.
 So apart from checking the outer cosmetics pay attention to the mechanism of the machine.
 Check every single thing before you buy the machine.

 Welding is a process that generates a lot of heat, and you need to make sure that the welding machine has a cooling fan.
 Doubtlessly, massive welding machines can have more than one cooling fan.
 Inspect whether the machine has a powerful cooling fan to avoid all future hassles.

 Not Focusing On the Welding Leads and the Power Cord

 Pay close attention to the type of welding leads and power cords available with a specific product.
-Make sure that everything is compatible with the welder and is branded and certified product.
+Make sure that everything is compatible with the welder and is a branded and certified product.

 Look For Control Dials and Display

-Some welding machines have control dials like one for current, and other for temperature, whereas some machines have no control dials and other systems.
-If you are a beginner and have no experience of using a welding machine, then don’t buy a machine that lacks basic features like control dial and display.
+Some welding machines have control dials like one for current, and another for temperature, whereas some machines have no control dials and other systems.
+If you are a beginner and have no experience of using a welding machine, then don’t buy a machine that lacks basic features like a control dial and display.
 It will help you in checking the temperature of the machine and also you will get the assurance that you are using your welder in a controlled environment.